Guide to Lighthouse Boat Tours,

 Schooner Lewis R. French

 Built in 1871, this is the last schooner remaining of thousands built in Maine during the 19th century.
 This is Maine's oldest active schooner offering 3, 4, and 6-day sailing vacations along Maine’s coast.
 They have specific event cruises, fall foliage, music and birding cruises.
-They also have specific lighthouse cruises where visitors can view between 15 and 25 lighthouses.
-These cruises include anchoring near several island lighthouses, and allowing guests to have the chance to hike to some of these beacons.
-Those that attend this trip will also get tickets to the Maine Lighthouse Museum in Rockland.
+They also have specific four and six-night lighthouse cruises.
 Designated as a National Historic Landmark.

 Phone: 1-800-469-4635